 While the grocery category is fiercely competitive all over the world, it’s clear that Amazon is not backing away from the challenge.
 In 2024, expect them to ramp up their focus on this sector, with their delivery capabilities as their ‘not so secret’ weapon!

-Last year Amazon also opened five Regional Global Selling Centers across China to offer localized support, including training and insights into global ecommerce trends, helping sellers expand internationally.
+Last year, Amazon also opened five Regional Global Selling Centers to offer localized support, including training and insights into global ecommerce trends, helping sellers expand internationally.
+This move is a clear signal that Amazon is attempting to attract international ecommerce merchants who want to sell across borders.

-This is no surprise, as Chinese marketplace Temu enjoyed explosive growth last year, with their app the most downloaded in The USA in 2023.
+This is no surprise, as marketplace rival Temu enjoyed explosive growth last year, with their app the most downloaded in The USA in 2023.

 When a rival’s marketplace’s presence is growing this fast in America and globally, with a highly engaged user base, it’s easy to imagine the alarm that this would cause among the Amazon executive team.